shawna-p/mysterious-messenger/docs/text-messages.rst

 However, the ``add backlog`` CDS **does** support conditional if/elif/else statements so that you can vary messages based on certain conditions.
 In the example at the top of this section, you can see that the message varies based on the number of heart points the player has with certain characters.

-``add backlog`` does not support adding labels to jump to in order to reply to a conversation, as it is intended to setup "past" conversations. ``compose text`` is suitable for creating conversations that the player may respond to (see [[INSERT LINK HERE]]).
+``add backlog`` does not support adding labels to jump to in order to reply to a conversation, as it is intended to setup "past" conversations. ``compose text`` is suitable for creating conversations that the player may respond to (see :ref:`The compose text CDS`).

 Adjusting Timestamps
 ---------------------